pyfsi/coconut/coupling_components/solver_wrappers/kratos_structure/kratos_structure.md

 `interface_input`|dict| List of dictionaries that describes the input `Interface`.
 This provides the  interface boundary conditions for the Kratos solver.
 Each entry in the list has two keys: `model_part` and `variables`, with values as name of the model part and list of input variables, respectively.
 The input variables in the list should be chosen from the  `variables_dimensions` `dict` in  the file *`coconut/data_structure/variables.py`*.
 The model part name must be the concatenation of an entry from `kratos_interface_sub_model_parts_list` and the string `_input`.
 `interface_output`|dict|Analogous to `interface_input`, but here the name must be the concatenation of an entry from `kratos_interface_sub_model_parts_list` and the string `_output`.
 The entries in the list provides boundary conditions for the other solver(s) participating in the coupled simulation.
 `kratos_interface_sub_model_parts_list`|str| Names of sub-model parts used for input and output in Kratos.
-`solver_load_cmd`|str| Bash commands for loading required modules and environmental variables to run Kratos.
 `timestep_start`|int (optional)|Time step to (re)start a transient FSI calculation from.
 If 0 is given, the simulation starts from t = 0, else the code looks for the relevant case and data files.
 <nobr>`working_directory`</nobr>|str|Path to the working directory (i.e. where the `input_file` for Kratos is located), either absolute or relative w.r.t the current directory (i.e. from where the analysis is started).

-`timestep_start` and `delta_t` are usually defined already in the parameters of the `coupled_solver`.
+`timestep_start` and `delta_t` are usually defined in the parameters of the `coupled_solver`.
 However, they can also be given directly as a parameter of the solver wrapper (e.g. for standalone testing).
 If they are defined both in the coupled solver and in the solver wrapper, then the former value is used and a warning is printed.

 If different parameters are used with different Kratos versions, this should be specified both in this section and in the version specific documentation section.